6 Natural Herbs To Boost Memory And Brain Function In Kids

-Brahmi and vallarai are two well-known memory enhancing herbs used widely in Siddha and Ayurveda systems.
-In short, they are natural brain boosters.
+Brahmi and vallarai are two well-known memory-enhancing herbs used widely in Siddha and Ayurveda systems.
+They are natural brain boosters.
 Others include arugampul, ashwagandha, moringa flower and jujube fruit.
-Here are the details of these foods for brain health.
+Here are the details of six natural herbs which are good for memory power and brain health including their uses and benefits:

-Brahmi is a popular memory enhancer, a memory boosting food that was used widely in Ayurveda.
+Brahmi is a memory-boosting natural herb that was used widely in Ayurveda.
 Though in some parts of north India, vallarai is erroneously regarded as brahmi, the herb with the botanical name of Bacopa monnieri is the brahmi referred to in Ayurveda manuscripts.
 The difference between these two herbs lies in the form and structure of the leaf.
 Brahmi leaves are more succulent and thicker than vallarai leaves.
 Like the vallarai, brahmi also grows in marshy wetlands.

 - Dry the brahmi leaves and powder them.

-- Mix 2-3 gm of the powder in honey and take twice a day.
+- Mix 2-3 g of the powder in honey and take twice a day.
 Brahmi powder is available in capsule form in Ayurveda and Siddha stores.

-- Brahmi leaf kashayam (decoction) can strengthen the nerves, thus helping you stay fresh throughout the day.
+- Brahmi leaf kashayam (decoction) can strengthen the nerves, thus helping your kids stay fresh and rejuvenated throughout the day.
 To make the kashayam, boil a handful of fresh clean brahmi leaves in 2 glasses of water.
 Reduce the water to one glass and allow it to cool.
 Give your child half a glass to drink, twice a day.

 Vallarai (Centella asiatica) is regarded as a kayakalpa herb in Siddha medicinal system.
 Vallarai is called mandookaparani (frog’s leg) in Sanskrit as the leaves resemble the legs of a frog.
 These creepers grow in shades near lakes and water bodies in a cool temperate climate.
-It is widely used as a brain food for memory.
+It is widely used as brain food to improve memory.

-Vallarai has been used as a memory booster because of its ability to relieve tension and anxiety.
+Vallarai keerai is widely used as a brain food to improve memory and boost brain function in kids.
+It has been used as a memory booster because of its ability to relieve tension and anxiety.
 It has diuretic properties and is used in treating stomach pain, mouth ulcers and bowel disorders.
 It is an ideal brain food during exams.
-Other uses include:

 - curing skin diseases